 If you’re going to be in town on a Saturday, we highly recommend combining your trip to Forsyth Park on a Saturday during the year around Forsyth Farmers Market.
 Personally, we love finding a good farmers market when we travel!
 It’s a great way to get a feel for the city, meet some of the locals while also supporting the local economy.
 Grab some fresh produce or some coffee from Perc and enjoy a stroll from the park.

-Hours Saturdays 9:00am-1:00pm
+Hours: Saturdays 9:00am-1:00pm

 One of the most interesting things about Savannah is it’s history.
 If you’re a history buff, or you’re just looking for somewhere interesting to take a walk, try stopping by one of Savannah’s famous cemeteries.
 We recommend visiting either Bonaventure Cemetery or Colonial Park Cemetery.
 Even if a cemetery tour doesn't interest you, you should still include something historic on your things to do in Savannah itinerary.

 NOTE: Be careful walking the sidewalks!
 With historic streets comes uneven sidewalks so watch your step!